Njambi-M/Blood-Donation-System/README.md

 This project is about blood donation.
-It allows donors to register and voew available blood drives and receive alerts about the same.
-Hospitals can in turn register to schedule the nlood drives.
+It allows donors to register and view available blood drives and receive alerts about the same.
+Hospitals can in turn register to schedule the blood drives.